 Good luck to everyone on their first days of school!
 Work hard and remain positive.
 You will do great things!

+I hope this list of Back to School Books for K – 2nd Grade was helpful!
 Be sure to check out our other reading list for your Kindergarten, 1st or 2nd grader: Summer Reading List

 Also check out our other books for back to school lists: